I’ve already shared my Easy Mirror Glaze Recipe (made with only 5 ingredients!!), which helped make the mirror glaze

 - 2 cups miniature white chocolate chip (350g)

-- Begin by mixing 1 envelope of about 2 1/2 tsp of gelatin in a bowl with 1/4 cup of water.
+- Mix 1 envelope of about 2 1/2 tsp of gelatin in a bowl with 1/4 cup of water.
 Set aside to let the gelatin bloom while you begin the glaze.
 NOTE: The amount of gelatin differs from the video shared on YouTube 7 years ago.
 I have revamped the recipe over the years and this recipe turns out best with 1 envelope or 2 1/2 tsp of gelatin.

-- Pour 1 1/2 cups of granulated sugar, 3/4 cup of water, and 2/3 cup sweetened condensed milk in a heatproof bowl.
+- Pour 1 1/2 cups of granulated sugar, 3/4 cup of water, and 2/3 cup of sweetened condensed milk in a heatproof bowl.

 - Add in the bloomed gelatin and whisk until the gelatin is fully dissolved.

-- Melt the white chocolate chips in the microwave by heating them in 15 second intervals, stirring between each interval.
+- Melt the white chocolate chips in the microwave by heating them in 15-second intervals, stirring between intervals.
 Once the white chocolate is fully melted, pour the white chocolate into the warm gelatin mixture.

-- Carefully whisk mixture until fully combined.
+- Carefully whisk the mixture until fully combined.
 Pour through a sieve to remove any bits of unmelted chocolate or stubborn bits of gelatin.

 - Divide the glaze evenly between four bowls.
-Color them different shades using gel food coloring.
+Color them in different shades using gel food coloring.
 To create this galaxy mirror glaze, color them blue, purple, black, and pink.

 - Pour each color of glaze back into one large bowl, alternating colors and drizzling the colors together as you pour them.

-- Place a chilled buttercream cake (in the freezer at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of large, rimmed baking sheet to catch the run-off glaze.
+- Place a chilled buttercream cake (in the freezer for at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of the large, rimmed baking sheet to catch the run-off glaze.

 - Begin pouring the glaze over the center of the cake, then slowly work your way out to the edge of the cake in a circular motion until the cake is fully covered.

 - Let the glaze drip for about 10 minutes, then scrape away any excess glaze from the bottom of the cake board using a small offset spatula.